justinasjustinas/mlb-team-digest/README.md

 - Test all of the above.
 - Update README with deployment steps, variable setup, etc.
 - Add core metrics, namely AVG, OBP, SLG, OPS, ERA and WHIP.
+- Add --beginner parameter to return a beginner-friendly digest.
 - Let `--team` param accept names/abbreviations (nicer CLI).
+- Figure out a more neutral approach to timezones.
 - Figure out a smart way to perform data validation tests.
 - And more...